II - July 20–August 6, 2021

 Johnson Cheng's films have screened at over a hundred international film festivals, including Tribeca, TIFF Kids, Palm Springs (Best Student Film Award), Reykjavík (Golden Egg Selection), Atlanta, Nashville, Uppsala, and Giffoni.
 His film, Iron Hands (铁手), had its world premiere at the 2017 Tribeca Film Festival and was featured on Vimeo Staff Picks, Directors Notes, Topic Studios, and Film Movement's Over the Limit DVD.
 Most recently, Johnson was a 2019 Film Independent Project Involve Writer/Director Fellow, where he wrote/directed Lonely Blue Night, starring Diana Lin, available on HBO in 2020.
 Johnson is a recipient of the prestigious Princess Grace Award (Cary Grant Film Award) and the AT&T InspirASIAN Student Film Award.
 He is an alumnus of the New York Film Festival Artist Academy, Telluride Film Festival Student Symposium, Reykjavík Transatlantic Talent Lab, Short to Feature Lab, and the Visual Communications’ Armed With a Camera Fellowship.
 He will graduate from Columbia University’s M.F.A. film directing/screenwriting program in May 2020.
 Johnson began his career as an intern at PIXAR and is credited on feature films such as Monsters University and Coco.
 He has worked as a story editor on The Book of Mojo, assistant editor on Reel FX's The Book of Life, and assistant editor on DreamWorks Animation's Kung Fu Panda 3, the first animated co-production between the U.S. and China.
 Johnson is a member of the Motion Picture Editors Guild.

-Mark Christopher works as a writer/director in Los Angeles, New York, and Europe and teaches directing and writing at Chapman University’s Dodge College of Film and Media Arts.
+Mark Christopher works as a writer/director in Los Angeles, New York, Europe, and Brazil.
+He teaches directing and writing at Chapman University’s Dodge College of Film and Media Arts.
 His current projects in pre-production are Sara, a Czech/German thriller set in Berlin, and the stage musical, Mid-Century Moderns, set in 1966 Palm Springs.
-He has TV pilots with Warner Brothers and Miramax as well as a three-script deal with Avenue Pictures.
-He has written one-hour pilots for CBS, Fox, and Logo/MTV, and was the creator/executive producer of Real Life: The Musical on the Oprah Winfrey Network.
+His current TV pilot deal is with Warner Brothers, and he has written one-hour pilots for CBS, Fox, Miramax, and Logo/MTV.
+He was the creator/executive producer of Real Life: The Musical on the Oprah Winfrey Network.
 His feature, 54: The Director’s Cut, premiered at the Berlin International Film Festival to excellent reviews worldwide.
 Set at New York's Studio 54, the film stars Ryan Phillippe, Mike Myers, Salma Hayek, and Mark Ruffalo.
-It has been honored in the Gala Event, Opening Night, or Closing Night film at international film festivals in San Francisco, Turin, Guadalajara, Sydney, Zurich, Tel Aviv, Seattle, Prague, and at Lincoln Center.
+In addition to the Berlinale, it has been honored as the Gala Event, Opening Night, or Closing Night film at such international film festivals as San Francisco, Turin, Guadalajara, Sydney, Zurich, Tel Aviv, Seattle, Prague, and at Lincoln Center.
 Christopher's festival comedy hit Pizza won an Independent Spirit Award.
 His award-winning short films have screened at the Museum of Modern Art and numerous international film festivals, including the Berlinale, where his film Alkali, Iowa won the Teddy Award.
+The shorts are currently being re-launched on a variety of platforms by Frameline.
 His work has been reviewed and he has been profiled in The New York Times, The Guardian, Variety, The Wall Street Journal, Art Forum, and Vanity Fair.
 Christopher holds an M.F.A. from Columbia University.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.